apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux-mac-os-x.md

 ### Linux

-Set the following environment variables to point to the `.odbc.ini` and `.mapr.drillodbc.ini` configuration files, respectively:
+1. Set the ODBCINI environment variable to point to the `.odbc.ini` in your home directory.
+For example:

-  * `ODBCINI` (point to `.odbc.ini`)
-  * `MAPRDRILLINI` (point to `.mapr.drillodbc.ini`)

-The `LD_LIBRARY_PATH` environment variable must include the paths to the
-following:
+   `export ODBCINI=~/.odbc.ini`
+2. Set the MAPRDRILLINI environment variable to point to `.mapr.drillodbc.ini` in your home directory.
+For example:
+   `export MAPRDRILLINI=~/.mapr.drillodbc.ini`

-  * Installed ODBC driver manager libraries
-  * Installed MapR ODBC Driver for Apache Drill shared libraries
+3. Set the LD_LIBRARY_PATH environment variable  to point to your ODBC driver manager libraries and the MapR ODBC Driver for Apache Drill shared libraries.
+For example:
+   `export LD_LIBRARY_PATH=/usr/local/lib:/opt/mapr/drillodbc/lib/64`

 You can have both 32- and 64-bit versions of the driver installed at the same time on the same computer.
 {% include startimportant.html %}Do not include the paths to both 32- and 64-bit shared libraries in LD_LIBRARY PATH at the same time.{% include endimportant.html %}
 Only include the path to the shared libraries corresponding to the driver matching the bitness of the client application used.

-For example, if you are using a 64-bit client application and ODBC driver manager libraries are installed in `/usr/local/lib`, then set `LD_LIBRARY_PATH` as follows:

-`export LD_LIBRARY_PATH=/usr/local/lib:/opt/simba/drillodbc/lib/64`

 ### Mac OS X